 No More Morning Madness!
 5 Tips for your morning routine

 Have you ever noticed how hard it is to find a rhythm in your day when it begins with stress?
 You’re racing the clock, fighting with your child over what’s for breakfast, what to wear or what NOT to wear, or why they seem to turn into a sloth when you say it’s time to put their shoes on...
 “Get in the car now or I’m carrying you!”
 Sound familiar?
-And by the way, I’ve been there too!
+And by the way, I’ve been there too with my own child!

 Wouldn’t it be wonderful if you could begin each day with a peaceful morning routine?
 Does it seem impossible?
 I won’t lie to you and say there is such thing as a perfect morning with kids.
 That’s simply not true.
 However, the more intentional and proactive you are in setting a solid morning routine, the more likely you and your kids are to starting each day on the right foot.
 Read on to find my 5 strategies for ending the morning madness.

 I have created these for every family I have done coaching with and they are really quite simple.
 See the image below for a general idea.
 This chart has 4 quadrants: One column is for “To Do”, the other is for “Done”.
 The two rows are for “Morning” and “Night”.
 To create it you will need a magnetic board, letter stickers, washi tape, round wooden discs, adhesive magnets, Mod Podge glue, and the images that show your child what task they must complete (get a printable sample here!).

 Be sure to consider your child’s age to create age appropriate tasks.
 In general children can begin using these around age 2 with no more than 3 simple tasks.
 At age 3 and 4 I typically recommend no more than 4 tasks.
 By age 5 children should have some tasks combined, such as “brush and floss teeth”.
 With the combined tasks I recommend sticking to 4-5 of them.